Parygin/transcribation_many_audio/README.md

 # Requirements
 + For the script to work, you must have a [Yandex Cloud account](https://console.cloud.yandex.ru/) with a positive balance.
-+ Audio files must be loaded into an open [Bucket](https://cloud.yandex.ru/docs/storage/concepts/bucket), this is necessary for generating links (this requirement may be removed in the future)
++ Audio files must be loaded into an open [Bucket](https://cloud.yandex.ru/docs/storage/concepts/bucket), this is necessary for generating links *(this requirement may be removed in the future)*.

 # Installation